Hexham

 Hexham (/ˈhɛksəm/ HEKS-əm) is a market town and civil parish in Northumberland, England, on the south bank of the River Tyne, formed by the confluence of the North Tyne and the South Tyne at Warden nearby, and close to Hadrian's Wall.
 Hexham was the administrative centre for the Tynedale district from 1974 to 2009.
 In 2011, it had a population of 13,097.

 Smaller towns and villages around Hexham include Corbridge, Riding Mill, Stocksfield and Wylam to the east, Acomb and Bellingham to the north, Allendale to the south and Haydon Bridge, Bardon Mill and Haltwhistle to the west.
 Newcastle upon Tyne is 25 mi to the east and Carlisle 37 mi to the west.

 Toponymy

-There are several theories surrounding the origin of the Hexham's name.
+There are several theories surrounding the origin of Hexham's name.
 One popular theory posits that the name derives from the Old English Hagustaldes ea and later Hagustaldes ham from which the modern form (with the "-ham" element) derives.
 Hagustald is related to the Old High German hagustalt, denoting a younger son who takes land outside the settlement; the element ea means "stream" or "river" and ham is the Old English form of the Modern English "home" (and the Scots and Northern English "hame").
 A credible suggestion for the modern form Hexham, however, derives from Hextildesham, the later medieval name for the town, believed to have originated in the 12th century in honour of Hextilda of Tynedale (1122 – 1182), the wife of the Scottish nobleman Richard Comyn, who gave considerable land grants to the monks of Hexham.